 The independently examined statement of the annual accounts will be presented by the Club Treasurer at the Annual General Meeting.

-The Committee will refer to and act upon England Athletics safeguarding and disciplinary guidance in relation to all matters of discipline.
+The Committee will refer to and act upon England Athletics Club Standards in relation to all matters of discipline.

 All complaints regarding the behaviour of members should be presented and submitted in writing to the Club Welfare Officer within 30 days of an incident taking place, and will be resolved accordingly by the Committee.
 If required, written details of the complaint made against a Member will be issued to that Member in advance of any meeting.